strogonoff/django-dbmessages/README.md

 django-dbmessages
 =================

-**Almost like django.contrib.messages,
+It's almost like django.contrib.messages, but it doesn't need request to message a user.

-but doesn't need request to message a user.**
+Implementation-wise, it's a layer on top of Django's ``contrib.messages``.

-In fact, django-dbmessages is but a very thin and simple layer on top of Django's ``contrib.messages``.
+To message a user you'll simply create and save an instance of dbmessages' ``Message`` model via shell, Django admin, or some other means.

-To message a user, you simply create and save an instance of provided ``Message`` model via shell, Django admin, or some other means.
+``Message`` model has, as fields, the attributes you'd normally pass to ``contrib.messages`` (level, message, extra_tags) plus a ForeignKey link to User model.

-``Message`` model has all the same attributes you'd normally pass to ``contrib.messages`` (level, message, extra_tags), and in addition a ForeignKey link to User model.
+You'll have to supply the addressee user yourself, this app doesn't do any magic in that regard.

 The next time given user appears on the site, middleware provided by dbmessages checks if user has any messages for them, and adds them to request using regular